Carequality/CEQSubscription/input/pagecontent/Service_Level_Requirements.md

 Transfer     | 5 minutes or less
 Gaps in Care | If batch processing generation within 24hrs, otherwise 5 minutes or less

-Notification Generators receiving timeouts on delivery attempts must retry those attempts every five (5) minutes for a minimum of sixty (60) minutes before terminating attempts.
+Notification Generators receiving timeouts on delivery attempts must retry those attempts at least every five (5) minutes for a minimum of sixty (60) minutes before terminating attempts.

 ### Uptime